 I completed the survey.
 Now what?

-Is this only available in the summer?
+Is this survey only available in the summer?

 This service is available year-round, and you may submit multiple surveys/ticks.
+Please only submit one tick per survey.

 What happens to the tick(s) that I sent in?